top of page

 6. Final Thoughts

-This prioritised short list also sets the direction for what comes next in the AI Transformation process - Developing a Successful AI Strategy and Roadmap.
-This is where priority use cases are translated into clear strategic objectives, sequenced delivery plans, appropriate governance, and investment decisions.
+The prioritised short list also sets the direction for what comes next in the AI Transformation Process: developing a successful AI Strategy and Roadmap.
+This is where priority use cases are translated into clear strategic objectives, sequenced delivery plans, appropriate governance and investment decisions.

 7. Call to Action